wenh06/fl-sim/README.md

 - `_update`: execute the `update` method of the client, and clears the received messages from the server.
 - `evaluate`: evaluate the model on the local test data.
 - `set_parameters`: set the model parameters of the client.
-- `get_gradients`: get the gradients of the model parameters of the client.
+- `get_gradients`: get the gradients, or norm of the gradients, of the model parameters of the client.
 - `get_all_data`: helper function to get all the data of the client.

-and abstract methods that need to be implemented by subclasses:
+and **abstract methods that need to be implemented by subclasses**:

 - `train`: training procedure of the client.